tomshaw/grunt-mysqldump/README.md

 ```

 ### Wildcard Usage

 Dump all your databases by using an asterisk aka wildcard.

-> Note: When using the wildcard flag you have the option to ignore specific databases by creating an ignore array.
+> Note: When using the wildcard flag you have the option to ignore specific databases by creating a forget array.

 ```js
 mysqldump: {